Blog Post

 SEO is the promotion of a website online.
-Potential clients and connections constantly search on Google for terms within an industry.
-Website owners work towards a better position on search engine pages for variations of these search queries.
+Potential clients and connections constantly search Google for industry-specific terms.
+Website owners work towards better positions on search engine results pages for variations of these search queries.

-We optimise a website using content like written articles, images and videos.
+We optimise a website using content such as written articles, images, and videos.
 That content must develop and evolve.

-A business can gain further online reach, build connections, and encourage sales by growing a website and popularity through SEO.
+A business can gain further online reach, build connections, and encourage sales by growing a website and popularity through SEO – and now through AIO, too.

-Read my five basic SEO principles to understand the steps to SEO success.
+Read our Five Basic SEO Principles to understand the steps to SEO success.

-Search engines set quality guidelines website owners should adhere to if they want the website to be competitive on search engines.
-The guidelines help agreeable websites rank well and prevent malicious websites from reaching the top.
+Search engines set quality guidelines that website owners should follow to ensure their websites are competitive in search results.
+The guidelines help legitimate websites rank well and prevent malicious websites from ranking highly.

 There are many ways to perform search engine optimisation.
-The minute factors are accumulative; they are building blocks.
-A high ranking website will follow all (or most of) the rules.
+The minute factors are cumulative; they are building blocks.
+A high-ranking website will follow all (or most of) the rules.

 SEO can encompass anything and everything a brand does online to promote itself – including social media.